dberstein/presenter/README.md

 ## Summary

-Presenter wraps `present` tool in a small cutomized [alpine linux](https://alpinelinux.org) image the **present** binary.
+Presenter wraps `present` tool in a small customized [alpine linux](https://alpinelinux.org) image the **present** binary.
 Content under `./docroot` can be accessed by a web browser launched automatically.
 Default address is `http://127.0.0.1:8080`.

 ### Supports